loot/loot.github.io/Masterlist-Editing.md

 ### Differences From v2

-The differences are all detailed in the `docs/BOSS Masterlist Syntax.html` file in the `boss-code` repository.
+The differences are all detailed in the [Metadata Syntax](http://boss-developers.github.io/docs/BOSS%20Metadata%20Syntax.html) document.
 A few key behavioural differences are worth highlighting here though:

 * In v2, each condition that checked the CRC of a different plugin would increase execution time, and there was a hierarchy of condition performance generally.
 In v3, all conditions are cached so they get calculated a maximum of once, and CRCs are calculated anyway during sorting, so they introduce no additional performance hit (and indeed are quicker than regex checks for it).
 Basically, conditions can no longer realistically impact performance in a noticeable way.
 * In v2, compound conditions were evaluated left-to-right.
 In v3, they are evaluated according to the standard rules of operator precedence, ie. `<function>` before `not` before `and` before `or`.